Mango Prices – Historical Graph

 3. Production Costs

-The basic costs of production which include labor, land, water, fertilizer, pesticides, and packaging, have an impact on mango prices.
+The basic costs of production which include labor, land, water, fertilizer, pesticides, and packaging impact mango prices.
 These prices display changes according to the region, technology improvements, and production efficiency.

 4. Market Competition